 - Valve replacement.
 This also requires open heart surgery.
 The replacement may be with a mechanical or a tissue valve.
 Mechanical valves are made of materials which are not likely to react with your body, such as titanium.
 Tissue valves are made from treated animal tissue, such as valves from a pig.

 - Stretching the stenosed valve (balloon valvuloplasty).
 This is an option that is sometimes considered.
 This does not require open heart surgery.
-How it is done is that a thin tube called a catheter is inserted into the main blood vessel in the top of the leg.
+A thin tube called a catheter is inserted into the main blood vessel in the top of the leg.
 It is passed up to the heart.
 The tip of the catheter is placed in the aortic valve opening.
 A balloon at the tip of the catheter is then inflated to stretch the narrowed valve.
 However, for adult patients, balloon valvuloplasty tends to be used only in those who are unsuitable for valvotomy or valve replacement surgery.
 This is because the improvement in the flow across the valve (following balloon valvuloplasty) does not usually last for very long.
 Valvotomy or valve replacement surgery tends to give better long-term results.

 If you need surgery, a surgeon will advise on which is the best option for your situation.

-What is the prognosis (outlook) for people with aortic stenosis?
+What is the outlook (prognosis) for people with aortic stenosis?

 Some cases are mild and cause no symptoms.
 If you develop symptoms they tend to become worse over the years.
-Medication may ease symptoms, but cannot reverse a narrowed valve.
+Medication may ease symptoms but cannot reverse a narrowed (stenosed) valve.
 Surgery is normally advised if you develop symptoms.